chkilel/vitawind/README.md

 ![Layout component](./assets/images/layout-component.png)

-Put the component in the layout and set the JS files you need to load for each layout, you can use differente JS files for each layout.
+Put the component in the layout and set the JS files you need to load for each layout, you can use different JS files for each layout.

 ![Layout component](./assets/images/layout-component-settings.png)